-Clinic Seminar 3 (Rehabilitation Acupuncture)
+ACL5053 Clinic Seminar 3 (Rehabilitation Acupuncture)

-1 credit (15 hours): 15 lecture hours Prerequisites: Accessory Techniques: Acupuncture Point Location 1 and 2: Anatomy and Physiology 1 and 2; Chinese Medical Pathology 1 and 2; Diagnostic Analysis in Chinese Medicine; Medical Law and Ethics; Needling Anatomy; Needling Techniques 1 and 2; Pathophysiology 1 and 2; Pre-Clinical Skills, Clinical Expectations and Policies; Patient Assessment and Interactive Skills; Pre-Clinical Skills, Clinical Expectations and Policies: Western Medical Screening; passing scores on all pre-clinical entrance examinations; completion of 150 hours of observation Co-requisite: Student must have begun clinical internship
+Prerequisites: Accessory Techniques; Acupuncture Point Location 1 and 2; Anatomy and Physiology 1 and 2; Chinese Medical Pathology 1 and 2; Diagnostic Analysis in Chinese Medicine; Medical Law and Ethics; Needling Anatomy; Needling Techniques 1 and 2; Pathophysiology 1 and 2; Pre-Clinical Skills, Clinical Expectations and Policies; Patient Assessment and Interactive Skills; Pre-Clinical Skills, Clinical Expectations and Policies; Western Medical Screening; passing scores on all preclinical entrance examinations; completion of 150 hours of observation

+Co-requisite: Student must have begun clinical internship

 This advanced seminar covers acupuncture treatment for patients in a rehabilitation setting.
-Specialized modalities discussed include scalp acupuncture and electroacupuncture.
+Specialized modalities discussed include scalp acupuncture and electro-acupuncture.
 Disorders covered include stroke, spinal cord injury, brain injury, and other congenital and acquired neurological disorders.
 This seminar is a required pre- or co-requisite for students applying for an internship at Courage Kenny Rehabilitation Institute.

-Clinic Seminar 4 (Korean Hand Therapy)
+ACL5054 Clinic Seminar 4 (Korean Hand Therapy)

-1 credit (15 hours): 15 lecture hours Prerequisites: Accessory Techniques: Acupuncture Point Location 1 and 2; Anatomy and Physiology 1 and 2; Chinese Medical Pathology 1 and 2; Diagnostic Analysis in Chinese Medicine; Medical Law and Ethics; Needling Anatomy; Needling Techniques 1 and 2; Pathophysiology 1 and 2; Pre-Clinical Skills, Clinical Expectations and Policies; Patient Assessment and Interactive Skills; Pre-Clinical Skills, Clinical Expectations and Policies; Western Medical Screening: passing scores on all pre-clinical entrance examinations: completion of 150 hours of observation Co-requisite: Student must have begun clinical internship This class covers the study of Korean Hand Therapy (KHT), a micro-reflex acupuncture.
+Prerequisites: Accessory Techniques; Acupuncture Point Location 1 and 2; Anatomy and Physiology 1 and 2; Chinese Medical Pathology 1 and 2; Diagnostic Analysis in Chinese Medicine; Medical Law and Ethics; Needling Anatomy; Needling Techniques 1 and 2; Pathophysiology 1 and 2; Pre-Clinical Skills, Clinical Expectations and Policies; Patient Assessment and Interactive Skills; Pre-Clinical Skills, Clinical Expectations and Policies; Western Medical Screening; passing scores on all preclinical entrance examinations; completion of 150 hours of observation

+Co-requisite: Student must have begun clinical internship

+This class covers the study of Korean Hand Therapy (KHT), a micro-reflex acupuncture.
 It provides basic understanding of the theory of KHT, the correspondences between parts of the human body and points on hands, the location of key micro meridians and how to apply methods of micro-acupuncture treatment stimulation.
 This class will be an interactive hands-on course.

-ACL5065-1 through ACL5065-12
+ACL5065-1 through ACL5065-12 Clinical Internships

-Clinical Internships

-2 credits (60 hours) 60 clinical hours (repeatable) Prerequisites: Accessory Techniques; Acupuncture Point Location 1 and 2: Anatomy and Physiology 1 and 2; Chinese Medical Pathology 1 and 2; Diagnostic Analysis in Chinese Medicine; Medical Law and Ethics; Needling Anatomy; Needling Techniques 1 and 2: Pathophysiology 1 and 2; Pre-Clinical Skills, Clinical Expectations and Policies: Patient Assessment and Interactive Skills: Pre-Clinical Skills, Clinical Expectations and Policies; Western Medical Screening; passing scores on all pre-clinical entrance examinations; completion of 150 hours of observation
+2 credits (60 hours): 60 clinical hours (repeatable)

+Prerequisites: Accessory Techniques; Acupuncture Point Location 1 and 2; Anatomy and Physiology 1 and 2; Chinese Medical Pathology 1 and 2; Diagnostic Analysis in Chinese Medicine; Medical Law and Ethics; Needling Anatomy; Needling Techniques 1 and 2; Pathophysiology 1 and 2; Pre-Clinical Skills, Clinical Expectations and Policies; Patient Assessment and Interactive Skills; Pre-Clinical Skills, Clinical Expectations and Policies; Western Medical Screening; passing scores on all preclinical entrance examinations; completion of 150 hours of observation

-Under direct supervision of a licensed clinical faculty supervisor, interns perform patient interviews, assessment, treatment-planning, treatment and outcome evaluation in both the on-campus clinics as well as the offsite clinics.
+Under direct supervision of a licensed clinical faculty supervisor, interns perform patient interviews, assessment, treatment-planning, treatment and outcome evaluation in both the on-campus clinics as well as the off-site clinics.
 Students are required to do at least one clinic shift in an off-site clinic.
 Oriental medicine students are required to do at least one clinic shift (60 hours) of herbal internship.